 My car battery is dead.
 Could University Police jump start my vehicle?

 University Police cannot use patrol vehicles for jump starts due to the potential risk of damage to essential electronic equipment.
 However, the University Police Department has a "Booster Pac" for starting vehicles with dead batteries.
 A second vehicle is not required with the Booster Pac.
 The Booster Pac is available to be loaned to students, faculty or staff at SUNY Canton.
 University Police also has jumper cables and gas cans and gas available for loan.
 To borrow any of this equipment, simply come to the University Police building with some form of identification.
 University Police can also assist you should you lock your keys in your car.

 Upon payment of the Parking and Registration Fee, students may park in any of the student parking lots provided on campus.
 These parking lots are lot 1, 3, 4, 6,7, and 13, or any other area designated by the Chief of University Police.
 Students cannot park in any lot designated as a faculty staff parking lot.
 For further information regarding parking on campus refer to the Regulations Governing Vehicle Registration, Traffic, and Parking.

 I am a student and need an escort.
 Who do I call?

 The University Police Department provides escort service upon request.
 Call 7777 whenever you need an escort.
 The University Police will not provide escort services (or rides) off campus unless there is extenuating circumstances.

 I need an address or a telephone number.
 Will the University Police provide it?

-The University Police do not give out addresses of students or staff.
+University Police does not give out addresses of students or staff.
 If you need a telephone number on campus of a staff or student, you should first dial 7000 for directory assistance.
 If the Telecomm Office is closed, the University Police Department will assist in forwarding you to the correct extension.